stevelederer/okta-auth-swift/README.md

 #### canRecover

-Returns `true` if recovery flow can be continued
+Returns `true` if recovery flow can be continued.

 ```swift
 open func canRecover() -> Bool